romgar/django-dirtyfields/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
 Minimal code to reproduce the issue.
-If possible, write a test case that fails to demonstrate your issue.
+If possible, write a test case to demonstrate your issue.

 ```python
 your code here...